qmk/qmk_firmware/keyboards/lily58/keymaps/bcat/readme.md

 * Backspace is bound in the same place on every layer to avoid having to let go of layer-shift keys to fix a mistake.

+* Likewise, the comma and period keys are not rebound on the raise layer to allow typing numbers with thousand separators and decimal points without releasing the layer key.

 * Brackets and braces are on or near the home row for quick access when coding.

 * Other than Right Shift (sorry), modifiers aren't rebound on layers.